hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Locate the `UNCOMMENT registry manager variable below here` comment.

-1. To insert the registry manager variable, enter the following code:

-    ```csharp
-    private static RegistryManager registryManager;
-    ```

 1. Locate the `UNCOMMENT device twin management below here` comment.

 1. To add the functionality that creates the registry manager instance and sets the twin properties, enter the following code: